Dyland66/LevelUp/README.md

 1 - Fork this repo.

-2 - There is no need to rename your fork but if you wish to do so please use
+2 - These repos must be named according to the relevant year and module; for example:
      the format:

-     2026-mcm-username
+     2026-csc1097-XXXXXX

-replacing `username` with your School of Computing login name.
+(where XXXXXX can be anything at all).

-For example, if Stephen Blott were to be doing an MCM practicum, he would rename his repo as:
+For example, if Stephen Blott were to be doing an CSC1108 practicum, he could rename his repo as:

-     2026-mcm-sblott
+     2026-csc1097-sblott

 You should also update the *Project description*.